 800-350-7122 ext.
 7103

-CCC’s Emergency Operation Plan has a comprehensive emergency notification system (ENS), through which text message alerts can be sent.
-Contact the security office 928-226-4304 to make sure your cell phone number is enrolled.
+CCC’s Emergency Operation Plan has a comprehensive emergency notification system (ENS), through which text message alerts may be sent.
+Contact the security office 928-226-4304 to make sure your cell phone number is enrolled or follow the steps on the CCC Alert page.
 The ENS is not generally used for non-emergencies, but it will be used to make notifications about unscheduled campus closures.

 Students should also check the college website or call 928-527-1222 to confirm campus closures.
-Additionally, classes held at other facilities such as Northern Arizona University or Flagstaff Unified School District campus are subject to closure, decisions based on the location.
+Additionally, classes held at other facilities such as Northern Arizona University or Flagstaff Unified School District are subject to closure, institutional decisions are based on individual location.

 The Mountain Line Flagstaff Public Transit System has stops at both the Flagstaff Lone Tree and Fourth Street Campuses.
-In addition, there is a route which runs between NAU and the Lone Tree Campus which could serve students who are co-enrolled at both institutions.
-To find out route and fare information visit this website: https://mountainline.az.gov
+In addition, there is a route that runs between NAU and the Lone Tree Campus, which could serve students who are co-enrolled at both institutions.
+To find out route and fare information visit the Mountain Line website.

 |Dietrich Sauer||Executive Director of Human Resources|